Whitecx/RobotRoutingAPI/README.md

 worst 6s, and at best less than 1s to find the best bot (in this case we find a bot quickly and there are none within the same radius to compare paths with).

 Comparing this approach with the original of using straight line distance, the savings in time for choosing a bot with the shortest “actual” path could be substantial!
-Just imagine perceived distance being 20 units, but the actual path distance being 35 units when accounting for obstacles.
+Just imagine a perceived distance being 20 units, but the actual path distance being 35 units when accounting for obstacles.
 If a bot travels at 1 unit/s, then that would make for a 15s difference in the estimate.